AOS Research Staff Profile

 As a fisheries oceanographer by training, my research examines how oceanic and climatic conditions affect the temporal and spatial distribution of the early life history stages of fishes.
 More specifically, my recent research has focused on the reproductive phenology of fishes.
 Phenology refers to the study of seasonal, biological cycles and how they are influenced by weather and climate.
 My Ph.D. research investigated decadal changes in the phenology of 43 species of larval fishes in the southern California Current using data collected by California Cooperative Oceanic Fisheries Investigations (CalCOFI).
 Of these species, 26 exhibited long-term trends in their phenology, which appear to be more closely connected to secular warming than decadal climate oscillations, such as the Pacific Decadal Oscillation or the North Pacific Gyre Oscillation.
 During my Ph.D., I also examined interannual variability in the phenology of phytoplankton blooms across the North Pacific using a hindcast of the oceanic component of the NCAR Community Earth System Model (CESM), which was forced with atmospheric observations.
 This analysis indicated that, although long-term trends in phytoplankton phenology were only detected across ~20% of the North Pacific, in areas where changes in phenology were observed, these changes occurred at a rapid rate compared to those reported for terrestrial primary producers.

-As a Senior Nereus Fellow, I plan to expand upon this previous work by examining the hypothesis that climate change will lead to a greater frequency of “mismatches” between the timing of fish spawning and seasonal phytoplankton blooms.
+As a Senior Nereus Fellow, I am expanding upon this previous work by examining the hypothesis that climate change will lead to a greater frequency of “mismatches” between the timing of fish spawning and seasonal phytoplankton blooms.
 Many fishes time spawning events to coincide with plankton blooms to ensure an adequate food supply for their larvae.
-However, different physical oceanographic processes control the timing of phytoplankton blooms and influence the reproductive physiology of fishes.
+However, different physical and biological oceanographic processes control the timing of phytoplankton blooms and influence the reproductive physiology of fishes.
 As a result, year-to-year variations exist in the degree of synchrony between these events.
 During years when spawning occurs late or early relative to the timing of maximum plankton production, larval fish survival may be reduced, leading to poor fisheries recruitment in subsequent years.
-I plan to use an earth system model developed at the NOAA Geophysical Fluid Dynamics Laboratory (GFDL) to examine future changes in the timing of phytoplankton blooms, as well as changes in seasonal temperatures that affect when fishes spawn.
+I am using an earth system model developed at the NOAA Geophysical Fluid Dynamics Laboratory (GFDL) to examine future changes in the timing of phytoplankton blooms, as well as changes in seasonal temperatures that affect when fishes spawn.
 Using these model projections, I will investigate whether climate-induced changes in phytoplankton and fish phenology are likely to occur at similar or distinct rates.